-Ox4444 is a high-risk virus that is categorized as ransomware.
-It is a new variant of a high-risk malware called GlobeImposter.
-Once a computer gets infected with Ox4444, this virus encrypts all (or most) files and makes them unusable.
-Ox4444 adds the ".Ox4444" extension to every encrypted file.
-In other words, it renames every encrypted.
-For example: "sample.jpg" is renamed to "sample.jpg.Ox4444" and so on.
-Ox4444 ransomware also puts a "HOW_TO_BACK_FILES.txt" text file in folders that contain encrypted files.
+Ox4444 is a virus categorized as ransomware and is a new variant of high-risk malware called GlobeImposter.
+Once a computer is infected with Ox4444, this virus encrypts all (or most) files and makes them unusable.
+Furthermore, Ox4444 adds the ".Ox4444" extension to each encrypted file.
+For example, "sample.jpg" is renamed to "sample.jpg.Ox4444".
+This ransomware also places a "HOW_TO_BACK_FILES.txt" text file in folders that contain encrypted files.

-"HOW_TO_BACK_FILES.txt" text file is a ransom-demanding message that contains information how to contact Ox4444 developers (cyber criminals).
-According to it, victims of the Ox4444 virus must contact cyber criminals via one of the provided emails (China.Helper@aol.com or China.Helper@india.com) and provide their personal ID.
-Once a victim is identified, Ox4444 developers will decrypt some files for free and then the price of the decryption of all the other files will be defined as well.
-Crooks use a free decryption as an evidence that they can be trusted.
-According to cyber criminals, their victims will receive a decryption tool as soon as the ransom demands are met.
-They also inform people that they are the only ones who can decrypt the encrypted files and urge their victims to do not try to decrypt the files manually.
-It is unknown what cryptography algorithm (symmetric or asymmetric) Ox4444 developers use to encrypt data, however, there is no tool that could be capable of cracking Ox4444 encryption for free.
-It is not recommended to contact cyber criminals because usually they cannot be trusted.
-Very often they ignore their victims even when the payment is made.
-The only way to retrieve the files for free is to use an existing backup.
+The "HOW_TO_BACK_FILES.txt" text file is a ransom-demand message that contains information about how to contact Ox4444 developers (cyber criminals).
+According to the message, victims of the Ox4444 virus must contact these criminals via one of the email addresses (China.Helper@aol.com or China.Helper@india.com) provided and give their personal ID.
+Once a victim is identified, Ox4444 developers decrypt a number of files free of charge and then the cost of decryption of all other files is provided.
+Criminals use this free decryption as an evidence that they can be trusted.
+According to these people, victims will receive a decryption tool as soon as the ransom demands are met.
+They also inform people that they only they are able to decrypt the files, and urge their victims not attempt decryption manually.
+It is not known which cryptography algorithm (symmetric or asymmetric) Ox4444 developers use to encrypt data, however, there is no tool capable of cracking this encryption free of charge.
+Do not contact cyber criminals - they cannot be trusted.
+They often ignore victims even when payments are made.
+The only way to retrieve files free of charge is to use an existing backup.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-Most ransomware-type viruses are very similar, some examples of other viruses of this type are Dharma-tron, Maria, Xxxxx, Sicck and Gdb.
-As a rule, these viruses are designed to encrypt the files and to make ransom demands.
-Most common variables are the cryptography algorithm used to encrypt the files and the amount of the money (ransom size) required for the decryption.
-As a rule, manual decryption is impossible, unless the virus has some bugs, flaws, or it is not completely developed.
-In other cases people are forced to contact cyber criminals.
-For this reason we recommend to maintain regular backups and to keep them in some remote server or unplugged storage device.
-If not, then ransomware virus probably will encrypt the backup together with other data.
+Most ransomware-type viruses are very similar.
+Some examples of other viruses of this type are Dharma-tron, Maria, Xxxxx, Sicck, and Gdb.
+Generally, these viruses encrypt files and make ransom demands.
+Most common variables are the cryptography algorithm used and sum of money (ransom) required for decryption.
+Generally, manual decryption is impossible, unless the virus contains bugs, flaws, or is not fully developed.
+In some cases, people are encouraged to contact cyber criminals.
+Therefore, maintain regular backups and keep them on a remote server or unplugged storage device.
+If not, the ransomware virus might encrypt backups with other data.

 How did ransomware infect my computer?

-It is hard to tell what was the exact reason of this infection, however, there are several most common ways to get a computer infected with ransomware.
-Ransomware-type viruses usually are proliferated using email spam campaigns, untrustworthy third party software download sources, trojans and fake updaters.
-Email spam campaigns are used to proliferate these (and other) viruses by presenting malicious email attachments as legitimate.
-The purpose of email spam campaigns is to trick people into opening malicious attachments.
-These attachments usually are Microsoft Office documents (Word, Excel etc), executable files (.exe), archive files (RAR and similar) and so on.
-Once opened, attachments are given a permission to download/install malware and infect computers.
-Various third party download sources such as peer-to-peer networks, freeware download websites, free file hosting websites, torrents and so on are often used to present malicious executables as legitimate files.
-These sources often are used to trick people into installing malware and various viruses by themselves.
-Trojans are designed to proliferate other viruses.
-Simply said, if a trojan is installed, then most likely that it will infect computers with other viruses as well.
-Fake software updaters usually infect systems by exploiting outdated software's bugs and flaws, or by simply downloading malware instead of the promised updates.
+It is difficult to determine the exact reason for this infection, however, there are several common that systems are infected with ransomware.
+Ransomware-type viruses usually are proliferated using spam email campaigns, untrustworthy third party software download sources, trojans and fake updaters.
+Spam campaigns proliferate these (and other) viruses by presenting malicious email attachments as legitimate.
+The purpose of spam campaigns is to trick people into opening malicious attachments, which are usually Microsoft Office documents (Word, Excel etc), executable files (.exe), archive files (RAR and similar), and so on.
+Once opened, attachments are given permission to download/install malware and infect computers.
+Various third party download sources such as peer-to-peer networks, freeware download websites, free file hosting websites, torrents, and so on are often used to present malicious executables as legitimate files.
+These sources are used to trick people into installing malware and viruses.
+Trojans proliferate other viruses.
+In summary, if a trojan is installed, it will probably infect computers with other viruses.
+Fake software updaters usually infect systems by exploiting outdated software bugs and flaws, or simply downloading malware rather than the promised updates.

 How to protect yourself from ransomware infections?

-Take precautions when dealing with emails, avoid opening attachments or links that are presented in emails sent from unknown/suspicious addresses.
-If you suspect that an email is irrelevant, do not open the included attachment or click presented link.
-Download software using direct links, trustworthy, official channels only.
-Avoid using various third party downloaders, installers.
-These sources often are used to proliferate various rogue applications that might cause computer infections or other problems.
+Take precautions when dealing with emails.
+Avoid opening attachments or links that are presented in emails sent from unknown/suspicious addresses.
+If you suspect that an email is irrelevant, do not open the included attachment or click any links.
+Download software using direct links, trustworthy, and official channels only.
+Avoid using third party downloaders, installers.
+These sources are often used to proliferate rogue applications that might cause computer infections or other problems.
 Update software using tools or implemented functions that are provided by official software developers.
-Do not use various third party updaters for that.
-And finally, have a reputable anti-virus/anti-spyware installed and keep it enabled at all times.
-Such software usually helps to prevent viruses from being spread and do any harm.
+Do not use third party updaters.
+Finally, have a reputable anti-virus/anti-spyware suite installed and keep it enabled at all times.
+This software helps to prevent viruses from being proliferated and causing any harm.
 If your computer is already infected with Ox4444, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.

-Text presented in Ox4444 ransomware's text file :
+Text presented in Ox4444 ransomware text file :